One Night a Week at Locations Close to Home

 The College Level Exam Program (CLEP) helps students earn credit for what they already know, regardless of how they acquired that knowledge.
 CLEP exams test mastery of college-level material acquired in a variety of ways–through general academic instruction, significant independent study, or extracurricular work.
 CLEP exams cannot be taken if similar college credit has already been granted.

 Earn course credit by registering at a community college or accredited institution.
-All of Keuka’s partner schools are accredited and able to help students complete course requirements.
-If you choose to take courses from a community college or accredited institution, you must submit a Non-Keuka Coursework Approval form to the registrar’s office.
-This form will make sure the selected course will transfer to Keuka and satisfy your degree requirements.
+All of Keuka College’s partner schools are accredited and able to help students complete course requirements.
+If you choose to take courses from a community college or accredited institution, you must submit a Non-Keuka College Coursework Approval form to the registrar’s office.
+This form will make sure the selected course will transfer to Keuka College and satisfy your degree requirements.